AoJ/docker-php54/README.md

 - nginx with php fpm
 - php version 5.4
 - included php extension: imagick, gd, curl, apc, mysql, mcrypt
+- ca.crt is dumped in docker log or the cert is in localhost/ca.crt

 ## Usage